nibbstack/erc721/SECURITY.md

 ## Supported Versions

 Only the latest minor version of ERC-721 Token — Reference Implementation is supported with security updates.
 These updates are published as new patch versions.
 All versioning follows Semantic Versioning.
-You can the latest version [released on GitHub](https://github.com/0xcert/framework/releases) and simultaneously published on NPM under individual packages.
+You can find the latest version [released on GitHub](https://github.com/0xcert/framework/releases) and simultaneously published on NPM under individual packages.

 | Branch | Supported          |
 | ------- | ------------------ |